-For more information about AAPL Company, Tech Industry, and Bob Mansfield continue reading at 9to5Mac.
+For more information about AAPL Company, iOS Devices, and iOS continue reading at 9to5Mac.